GustavoSantiago113/MiniAid/README.md

 * Flask: For building the web application and serving static files.
 * OpenCV: For image processing and manipulation.
 * Open3D: For point cloud visualization and manipulation.
-* Ultralytics SAM: For segmentation tasks.
+* Ultralytics Yolov11: For segmentation tasks.
-* Dust3r: For 3D reconstruction and alignment.
+* VGG-T: For 3D reconstruction and alignment.
 * ReportLab: For generating PDFs with color palettes.
 * Pillow (PIL): For image handling and manipulation.